marcus-nystrom/Titta/demo_analyses/README.md

 * Adjust the settings in `I2MC_example.py` to match your experimental setup.
 Check under '# NECESSARY VARIABLES' in the beginning of the file.
 * Run `detect_fixations.py`.
 This will produce a folder `output` that contains a text file with all the fixations (allfixations.txt) and images visualizing the result of the fixation detection.

-If you prefer Jupyter notebooks, `Titta data processing.ipynb` does the same steps.

 When fixations have been detected, they can be mapped to specific AOIs (see the `AOI_example` folder).

-To read result pickles (files ending with .pkl) containing data from a recording using Titta, use `read_result_pickle.py`